-- Modest growth in global liquids storage capacity is forecasted, with the largest capacity growth anticipated in Asia
+- Modest long-term growth in global liquids storage capacity is forecast, with the largest capacity growth anticipated in Asia.

 Gordon Brothers by the numbers

-Positive outlook for storage industry: In light of the above trends, the storage industry is expected to return to stronger growth over the next several years.
-This expected growth is supported by domestic demand for crude oil and petroleum products, which is forecasted to continue to grow at a slow, steady rate as domestic economic activity expands.
-Significantly, the price of oil and petroleum products is expected to return to consistent growth.
-Oil exports are expected to rise as more pipelines and other oil transportation infrastructure are built and as global oil demand rises.
+positive outlook: In light of these trends, the storage industry is expected to return to steady growth over the next several years.
+This expected growth is supported by domestic demand for crude oil and petroleum products, which is forecast to continue to grow at a slow, steady rate in light of robust economic activity around the world.
+Significantly, the price of oil and petroleum products is expected to return to consistent growth, and oil exports are expected to rise as more pipelines and other oil transportation infrastructure are built and as global oil demand rises.

 Note: This publication is provided for informational marketing purposes only.
 The material contained herein should not be regarded as advice, nor relied upon to make financial, operational or other decisions; nor should it be used as a substitute for an asset appraisal.
 Actual recovery values may vary from transaction to transaction and the recovery values referenced herein are for representative transactions without regard to specific key factors.
 This material may be redistributed only in its entirety, including notice of copyright.
 All rights reserved. ©2020 Gordon Brothers, LLC.